Welcome to today's edition of the Rush 24-7 podcast.

 Yeah, they're going to Colonial Williamsburg.

-I don't it's a long time since they took a vacation.
+I don't, it's a long time since they took a vacation.

-Yeah, it's been at least two weeks.
+Rio, yeah, it's been at least two weeks.

 Now, how is that hope and change working out for you?

-Eleanor Holmes Norton has called a government shutdown the equivalent of bombing innocent civilians.
+Eleanor Holmes Norton, as her name is pronounced by Al Sharpton, Eleanor Holmes Norton has called a government shutdown the equivalent of bombing innocent civilians.

 She is mad because the Republicans want to eliminate federal funding for abortion.